|

 Nils Gaup returns to the territory that gave him a handful of awards and

-ourselves in the mid 19th century in the midst of a conflict between
+and find ourselves in the midst of a conflict between

-obviously nature-loving Lapps and exploitive Norwegians in a dispute
+nature-loving Lapps and exploitative Norwegians in a dispute

-that Gaup looks to set up as something like a reversed western.
+that Gaup looks to set up as something of a reversed western.

 Unfortunately, the conflict is not particularly well motivated from

-neither party's point of view, and the film's premise seems forced and
+either party's point of view, and the film's premise thus comes off as forced and

-plotted from the get go.
-The background for the rebellion is argued by
+contrived from the outset.
+The background for this rebellion is rather

-What should have been a potent film, is only so in segments.
+What should have been a powerful story is only so in segments.
 Most of the

-blame must go to Gaup's at times lacklustre craftsmanship (the sets and
+blame must be placed on Gaup's at times lacklustre craftsmanship (the

-camera angles does little to enhance the spatial feel) and one-note
+sets and camera angles do little to enhance the spatial feel) and the one-note

-acting (Sundquist is completely ill-placed and Persbrandt's acting is
+acting (Bjørn Sundquist is completely ill-placed here, and Mikael Persbrandt's

-until the very end, but by then there has been too many large words and
+until the very end, but by then there have been too many large words and

 pompous explanations.
 Compared to

-very nuanced portrait of the life of the Lapps.
+particularly nuanced portrait of the Lapps' way of life.
 Only the flocks of

 |